Posted on May 16, 2018 by

 Anyone intent on renovating any type of structure needs to be able to determine its current state.
 Old techniques for doing this involved taking material away for laboratory analysis, which was more often than not detrimental in itself.
 NDT enables in situ testing without the need to remove anything from the site, irrespective of whether the structure was build of wood, stone, concrete or brick.
 It can satisfy the requirement of the renovator to understand, in depth, the sort of task being taken on.

 A primary consideration might be to use NDT to discover the order in which building took place.
 The original architectural drawings, if they ever existed, are unlikely to be available and understanding how thick walls and other internal structures are, and where brick header and stone boundary courses, voids and hidden spaces created by extensions and bolt-ons added to the original building overtime are located are likely to be crucial to the project.
 NDT can look at the stress a structure is under, where beams or joists are carrying too much load.
-It can also determine where concrete has been used and whether it has been reinforced with steel.
+It can also determine where concrete has been used and whether it has been reinforced with Stainless Steel Beams and rods.
 NDT will help to provide the answer to important questions, such as whether the building can be saved.
 If so, what will need to be achieved and what the cost will be.
 NDT can take into account the state of all materials used, the effects of time on those factors and an assessment of all types of detrimental effects such as weather, seismic activity and climate.

 NDT assessments are made using different techniques depending on the material being tested.
 Often this is accomplished using probes.
 The main methods used include: